terhnt/addrindexrs_uno/doc/usage.md

 ## Unobtaniumd configuration

-Allow Bitcoin daemon to sync before starting the indexer.
-The indexer requires that bitcoin daemon isn't pruned and maintains a txindex.
+Allow Unobtanium daemon to sync before starting the indexer.
+The indexer requires that unobtanium daemon isn't pruned and maintains a txindex.

 ```bash
 $ unobtaniumd -server=1 -txindex=1 -prune=0